 Media Theory and Criticism

 Media Theory and Criticism graduates pursue careers as scholars, writers, researchers, historians, professors and filmmakers.
 Students often go on to graduate school to prepare for careers in higher education or advanced research positions in areas such as marketing, audience and ratings research, media buying, programming, emerging media and technology strategy assessment, and expansion planning.

 Declaring the CTVA Major

-All incoming freshmen and transfer students from other institutions may declare themselves as CTVA majors by selecting one of the following six option tracks: Entertainment Media Management, Film Production—Provisional, Media Theory and Criticism, Emerging Media Production, Screenwriting or Television Production-Provisional.
-CSUN students who want to change from another major into CTVA must have a minimum 2.0 GPA and may apply for admission into the CTVA major by selecting one of the six option tracks listed above and by submitting to Admissions and Records a Change of Major form signed by the department chair.
-The electronic change-of-major process is not available to CSUN students who want to change from another major into CTVA.
-Contact the department for current processes on changing majors.
-The same restriction to the Film Production option and the Television Production option—Narrative Pathway that applies to incoming freshmen and transfer students (Film Production—Provisional designation until such time as a portfolio is submitted and approved) or (TV Production—Provisional Narrative Pathway designation until such time as a portfolio is submitted and approved) also applies to students submitting Change of Major requests.
+All incoming freshmen and transfer students from other institutions may declare themselves as CTVA majors by selecting one of the following six option tracks: Entertainment Media Management, Media Theory and Criticism, Emerging Media Production, Screenwriting, Film Provisional, or Television Provisional.
+CSUN students (accepted as an incoming freshman) who want to change from another major into CTVA must have completed 45 units, the golden four, and meet this year’s minimum GPA cutoff.
+Students apply for admission into the CTVA major by selecting one of the six option tracks listed above and by completing the electronic change-of-major to be reviewed by the department.
+The electronic change-of-major process is not available to CSUN students who want to declare Film Production or Television Production.
+To enter the Film Production Option and the Television Production Option—Narrative or Documentary Pathway, students with the “Provisional” designation must submit a portfolio for review.
+If the portfolio is accepted, students advance into the Film Production Option or Television Production Option—Narrative or Documentary Pathway.